rancher/docs/content/k3s/latest/en/installation/airgap/_index.md

 ### Automated Upgrades Method

-As of v1.17.4+k3s1 the [System Upgrade Controller](https://github.com/rancher/system-upgrade-controller/blob/master/README.md) is supported.
-The system upgrade controller can be utilized in an environment that has a private registry to rollout upgrades to your cluster as directed in a new CRD the controller introduces called a **Plan**.

->**Note:** In order to leverage automated upgrades with the System Upgrade Controller in an airgapped environemnt, push the necessary images to the registry.
-Take care to replace TAG with the latest stable release (tag) for each image.
-After you have completed this, you can then follow the [Automated upgrades]({{< baseurl >}}/k3s/latest/en/upgrades/automated/) guide to learn more about the System Upgrade Controller and how to configure it.
+As of v1.17.4+k3s1 K3s supports [automated upgrades]({{< baseurl >}}/k3s/latest/en/upgrades/automated/).
+To enable this in an air-gapped networks, you must ensure the required images are available in your private registry.

+You will need the version of rancher/k3s-upgrade that corresponds to the version of K3s you intend to upgrade to.
+Note, the image tag replaces the `+` in the K3s release with a `-` because Docker images do not support `+`.
+You will also need the versions of system-upgrade-controller and kubectl that are specified in the system-upgrade-controller manifest YAML that you will deploy.
+Check for the latest release of the system-upgrade-controller [here](https://github.com/rancher/system-upgrade-controller/releases/latest) and download the system-upgrade-controller.yaml to determine the versions you need to push to your private registry.

+For example, in release v0.4.0 of the system-upgrade-controller, these images are specified in the manifest YAML:

 ```
-rancher/k3s-upgrade:TAG
-rancher/system-upgrade-controller:TAG
-rancher/kubectl:TAG
+rancher/system-upgrade-controller:v0.4.0
+rancher/kubectl:v0.17.0
 ```

+Once you have added the necessary rancher/k3s-upgrade, rancher/system-upgrade-controller, and rancher/kubectl images to your private registry, follow the [automated upgrades]({{< baseurl >}}/k3s/latest/en/upgrades/automated/) guide.